3/26/2021 - CDER perspective on recently published results of EPPPIC meta-analysis

 The relationship between the risk factors of a prior spontaneous PTB and a short cervix is unknown.
 In the EPPPIC meta-analysis, at least 25% of the women in the HPC trials with singleton pregnancies had a short cervix, because short cervix was a requirement for enrollment in two of five HPC trials (PHENIX Singleton and SCAN).
 In contrast, the PROLONG trial (Trial 003, the trial that failed to confirm Makena’s benefit) did not require pregnant women to have a short cervix, only that they have a prior spontaneous PTB, and less than 2% of the women in the PROLONG trial had a short cervix.
 This EPPPIC population differs from Makena’s approved population, which is women at risk for recurrent PTB because of a prior spontaneous PTB.
 Additionally, based on the grouping of patients with differences in their risk profiles, the meta-analysis does not provide relevant information regarding Makena’s effectiveness for its approved use.
 CDER continues to conclude the available data have not shown Makena is effective for the prevention of recurrent PTB in women with a prior spontaneous PTB.

 CDER proposed that Makena’s marketing approval be withdrawn because the required confirmatory trial failed to show that Makena is effective for improving the health of babies born to women with a history of PTB.
 Additionally, CDER determined that the available evidence does not show that Makena reduces the risk of preterm birth.
-Makena remains on the market, pending decisions from the Commissioner’s Office about whether to grant a hearing and, if a hearing takes place, whether to withdraw Makena’s approval.
+Makena remains on the market, pending the decision from the Chief Scientist after a hearing takes place about whether to withdraw Makena’s approval.
 For now, the decision to use Makena in women with a prior PTB should be a shared decision between the healthcare provider and the individual patient based on discussions about Makena’s benefits, risks, and uncertainties.

 Q. Is it premature to draw conclusions about the efficacy of Makena – should we wait until more studies are done?